-- Munnar – This is the best tourist spot in Kerala.
+- Munnar – This is the best tourist spot in our Kerala tour packages.
 You’d love to see it 100 times.
 Munnar is a hill station.

 - Thekkady – Thekkady has the Periyar wild life Sanctuary that you can visit when you go for boating at Thekkady.
 Thekkady has a lot of adventurous activities and eco tourism activities too.